 1.) you can either mark the individual files for download again (select, right click, "Download")

-2.) with Mailtraq shut-down remove the database\mail\pop3\<mailbox>.* files and then restart Mailtraq.
+2.) with Mailtraq shut-down remove the database\mail\pop3\<mailbox>.* files (there will be an .afv &.idx pair for each collector) and then restart Mailtraq.

 Windows Connection Limits

-The Windows TCP/IP stack now limits the number of simultaneous incomplete outbound TCP connection attempts (half-open connections) in non-server editions.
-Windows Tech Report
+The Windows TCP/IP stack can limit the number of simultaneous incomplete outbound TCP connection attempts (half-open connections) as a security measure.

 Shut down Mailtraq.